sebnil/DueFlashStorage/README.md

 # DueFlashStorage
 DueFlashStorage saves non-volatile data for Arduino Due.
-The library is made to be similar to EEPROM library.
+The library is made to be similar to the EEPROM library.
 Uses flash block 1 per default.

 ### Features
 - Non-volatile data storage.
 Resetting or loss of power to the Arduino will not affect the data.